sohaibimran7/UCS/README.md

-UCS implemented to find the shortest route between any two cities given a json of the same format.
+Uniform Cost Search implemented to find the shortest route between any two cities given a json of the same format.